AQ-Life/CPgraph/README.md

 analysis value is linear, “gmtplot_line” will be used; if the analysis value is exponential, “gmtplot” function will be used.

+“aetoxgrplot” function is to draw adverse events toxicity grade plot in vaccine clinical trials.

 ## Installation

 You can install the development version of gmtplot from